gotson/komga-website/website/docs/guides/read-progress.md

 ### CDisplayEx

-CDisplayEx syncs read status and reading progress, See [here](cdisplayex.md#reading-status).
+CDisplayEx syncs read status and reading progress.
+See [here](cdisplayex.md#reading-status) for more details.

+### KOReader

+KOReader can sync read status and reading progress.
+See [here](koreader.md#read-progress-sync) for more details.

 ## Unread and in progress indicators